renovatebot/github-action/README.md

 ## Persisting the repository cache

 In some cases, Renovate can update PRs more frequently than you expect.
 The [repository cache](https://docs.renovatebot.com/self-hosted-configuration/#repositorycache) can help with this issue.
-You need a few things to persist this cache in GitHub actions:
+You need a few things to persist this cache in GitHub Actions:

 1. Enable the `repositoryCache` [option](https://docs.renovatebot.com/self-hosted-configuration/#repositorycache) via env vars or renovate.json.
-2. Persist `/tmp/renovate/cache/renovate/repository` as an artifact.
+2. Restore `/tmp/renovate/cache/renovate/repository` before Renovate runs.
-3. Restore the artifact before renovate runs.
+3. Save the updated directory under a new cache key after Renovate finishes.

 Below is a workflow example with caching.

-Note that while archiving and compressing the cache is more performant, especially if you need to handle lots of files within the cache, it's not strictly necessary.
-You could simplify this workflow and only upload and download a single artifact file (or directory) with a direct path (e.g. `/tmp/renovate/cache/renovate/repository/github/$org/$repo.json`).
-However, you'll still need to set the correct permissions with `chown` as shown in the example.
+The primary key includes `github.run_id` and `github.run_attempt`, so each successful run or rerun can save its updated cache. `restore-keys` selects the most recent prior cache.
+The ownership fix is still required because the restored files are created by the runner but Renovate reads them inside its container as user `12021`.

 ```yml
 name: Renovate